KashiwalHarsh/Cyclone/README.md

 Slack Clone

-A Realtime Chat application, build using Socket.io and Mongodb with React Frontend
+A Realtime Chat application, built using Socket.io and Mongodb with React Frontend